lmullen/plugin-CatalogSearch/README.md

 Lincoln A. Mullen | lincoln@lincolnmullen.com | http://lincolnmullen.com

+## Configuration

+The plugin will not display catalog links unless your item has a Dublin Core subject.
+The plugin will use only the first Dublin Core subject if there are multiple subjects.

 ## Examples

 Here are a few items in the [American Converts Database][] that show how